 Here are some examples of the current state requirements to show how varied the election and reporting process can be:

-- Michigan requires all payments and filings be done online.
-For owners to get a PTET credit for the 2023 year, taxpayers need to make a payment by March 15, 2024.
-Any payments received after this date will be allowed as a credit on the owner’s 2024 tax return, even though payments were made against income that will be recognized and taxed on the 2023 return.
-Further, once an election is made, it’s irrevocable and remains in effect for the current tax year and the following two tax years.
+- For tax years that begin on or after Jan.
+1, 2024, pass-through entities must file their election to pay the PTE tax before the last day of the ninth month after the end of the tax year (e.g., Sept.
+30, 2025, for 2024 calendar taxpayers).
+A member’s share of the tax imposed for the year is creditable against the corresponding income if paid by the date for filing of the annual return, including any extension.
+Michigan requires all payments and filings to be done online.
+The Michigan PTE election for tax years beginning prior to 2024 wasn’t as flexible as current law.
+For example, taxpayers needed to make a payment by March 15, 2024.
+Any payments received after this date were allowed as a credit on the owner’s 2024 tax return, even though payments made against income that were recognized and taxed on the 2023 return.
+Additionally, once an election is made, it’s irrevocable and remains in effect for the current tax year and the following two tax years.
 Michigan owners that qualify include individuals, other PTEs, estates, or trusts.
-Since the election is a three-year binding election, taxpayers that elected in for the 2021 tax year will need to re-elect into the Michigan PTET within 2.5 months of their tax year.
-If a calendar-year taxpayer needs to re-elect for 2024, they have to make a payment by March 15, 2024.
+Since the election is a three-year binding election, taxpayers that elected in for the 2021 tax year will need to reelect into the Michigan PTET for their 2024 tax year.

 - Other states simply require the entity to make an election on a timely filed return, while other states have created a separate form that must be completed and filed to qualify for PTET eligibility.

-These are not a complete summary of the rules in place in California, Michigan, and other states.
+These aren’t a complete summary of the rules in place throughout California, Michigan, and other states.
 Other requirements exist, and it’s important to make sure all requirements are met.

-Who bears liability if a PTE fails to file or pay properly?
+Who bears liability if a PTE fails to meet filing requirements or pay properly?

 So, who bears the liability if the PTE fails to file the proper returns and pay the PTET as required by law?
 Owners who make PTET elections should be aware that states will often pass the liability for these failures to the individuals who own the delinquent PTE.
 Any failure to comply with a state’s rules can have a cascading effect on the owner’s personal returns.
 To the extent tax deductions used to determine taxable income were disallowed, individual owners would likely owe federal and state tax, penalties, and interest opposed to these being a liability of the PTE.
 If PTET filing requirements aren’t followed properly, PTE owners may incur significant federal and state liabilities.